 The following adverse reactions have been identified during the postapproval use of Ventavis.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Cases of bronchospasm and wheezing have been reported, particularly in patients with a history of hyperreactive airways [see WARNINGS AND PRECAUTIONS].
 Bleeding events most commonly reported as epistaxis and hemoptysis were observed on Ventavis treatment [see DRUG INTERACTIONS].
-Cases of thrombocytopenia, dizziness, diarrhea, mouth and tongue irritation, dysgeusia, hypersensitivity, and rash have also been reported with the use of Ventavis.
+Cases of thrombocytopenia, dizziness, diarrhea, mouth and tongue irritation, nasal congestion, dysgeusia, hypersensitivity, and rash have also been reported with the use of Ventavis.

 Read the Ventavis (iloprost) Side Effects Center for a complete guide to possible side effects

 During clinical trials, iloprost was used concurrently with anticoagulants, diuretics, cardiac glycosides, calcium channel blockers, analgesics, antipyretics, nonsteroidal anti-inflammatory drugs, corticosteroids, and other medications.
 Intravenous infusion of iloprost had no effect on the pharmacokinetics of digoxin.
 Acetylsalicylic acid did not alter the clearance (pharmacokinetics) of iloprost.